Body Procedures

 What are the benefits of this procedure?

-Regardless of the cause, gynaecomastia can cause significant emotional distress and embarrassment, especially during the summer months or during activities such as swimming when the contour of the chest is visible.
+Regardless of the cause, gynaecomastia can cause significant emotional distress or embarrassment in some men, especially during the summer months or when undertaking activities such as swimming, where the contour of the chest is visible.
+Surgical reduction of the breast tissue can help overcome these concerns.

 How is it performed?

 Cosmetic surgery is real surgery, and will most often require a general anaesthetic.
-All surgery will require a period of recovery before returning to normal activity.
+All surgery will require a period of recovery before returning to normal activity, as outlined in the particular procedure information.
 Although uncommon, complications can and do occur, and may affect the final result of your surgery.
-The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstance.
-Risks may include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability or death.
+The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstances.
+Risks may include the general risks of surgery, as well as the risks specific to the procedure, and include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, drug reactions, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability and death.

 Who should/should not consider male breast surgery?